 As with Thayer’s other friendship tales, the women of The Hot Flash Club grow and become empowered through their experiences and relationships.
 Obviously, the women’s ages are an important aspect of the story — all have lived full lives, but are at a turning point and ready for change.
 All are anxious to begin the next chapter, even though, at the outset, they have no idea what it will look like.
 All four of them are, by the end of the story, transformed — in Marilyn’s case, a major makeover springboards her into action as Alice’s new assistant — both physically and internally.
 Alice’s resentment about her weight and age gradually evolves into acceptance and even appreciation of all that both represent.
 Faye realizes that sometimes you have to let go and move on.
 Shirley embarks on a wonderful new adventure, and Marilyn is on her own, experiencing many feelings and emotions for the first time.
 Some of the plot contrivances slow the action down a bit, but Thayer is to be forgiven for those lapses given that they propel the story and enable the women to experience events from which they learn and evolve.
 There is plenty of humor and heart, making The Hot Flash Club a perfect book for a lazy summer afternoon by the pool.

-As my book club discovered, The Hot Flash Club provides ample material for a lively and free-ranching discussion about female friendships, trust, the good and bad aspects of growing older, female role models, feminism . . .
+The Hot Flash Club provides ample material for a lively and free-ranching discussion about female friendships, trust, the good and bad aspects of growing older, female role models, feminism . . .
 The author’s discussion questions are available on her website.